microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 - PIC16F18076 Curiosity Nano [(DM182029)](https://www.microchip.com/Developmenttools/ProductDetails/DM182029) <!-- update this line to have the correct DM number and the correct link to that -->

 ## Setup
-The hardware for this code example is the PIC16F18076 Curiosity Nano Board since it includes the Numerically Controlled Oscillator (NCO) and CLC modules that are required.
-Figure 1 shows how to create the glitch-free signal by using CLC1, CLC2, and CLC3.
-CLC4 will be passing through the system clock.
-Most of the setup will be done through the MPLABX and Melody interfaces.
+This code example uses the PIC16F18076 Curiosity Nano Board which includes the Numerically Controlled Oscillator (NCO) and Configurable Logic Cell (CLC) modules that are required for this application.
+Figure 1 shows a block diagram illustrating how to create the glitch-free signal by using CLC1, CLC2, and CLC3.
+CLC4 is used in this example to feed the system clock (CLOCK).
+Most of the configuration for this code example will be done using MCC Melody.

 *Figure 1 - Creating Glitch-Free Clock Signal*

 ![Creating Glitch-Free Clock Signal](images/Creating_Glitch-Free_Clock_Signal.png)

-Each of the following sections show how to configure each component of the example to be able to create the example yourself from scratch.

 ### Setup - MPLABX and Melody Environment
 - Step 1: Open up MPLABX v6.0.0 or newer
-- Step 2: Create a new project with the following information (bold is the step on the left side of the new project wizard)
+- Step 2: Create a new project using the following settings by selecting the "New Project" option under the "File" dropdown menu.
-    - **Choose Project**:
+    - **Step 1 - "Choose Project"**:
         - Select the 'Microchip Embedded' category
         - Select the 'Standalone Project' project
         - Click 'Next'
-    - **Select Device**:
+    - **Step 2 - "Select Device"**:
         - Select 'All Families' for family
         - Select 'PIC16F18076' for device
         - Select the Curiosity Nano board connected to your computer for tool
-            - Note: 'No Tool' can be selected too, just later on you won't be able to program a device until one is connected
+            - Note: 'No Tool' can also be selected for this field.
+It is important to note that a tool must eventually be selected in order for a device to be programmed.
         - Click 'Next'
-    - **Select Header**: SKIP
-    - **Select Plugin Board**:SKIP
-    - **Select Compiler**:
+    - **Step 3 - "Select Header"**: Not applicable for this code example.
+    - **Step 4 - "Select Plugin Board"**: Not applicable for this code example.
+    - **Step 5 - "Select Compiler"**:
         - Select the XC8 v2.36 version (or newer) for the compiler
         - Click 'Next'
-    - **Selct Project Name and Folder**:
+    - **Step 6 - "Select Project Name and Folder"**:
-        - Enter the name of your project
+        - Enter the project name.
-        - Make sure that the Project Location and Folder are what you want
+        - Verify that the "Project Location" and "Project Folder" are correct.
-        - Make sure that 'Set as main project' is selected
+        - Ensure that the "Set as main project" checkbox has been selected.
         - Click 'Finish'
 - Step 3: Open up 'MCC' from the toolbar at the top (then go to Step 4)
     - If you don't see 'MCC' in your toolbar, click on the link above for 'MPLAB Code Configurator' and follow the 'Easy Installation' video at the link.
 Then open up MCC.